Parametric mode regression for bounded responses: Application to ADNI data

 We next construct prediction intervals based on the estimated densities from beta mode regression and GBP mode regression following the method described in Section~\ref{s:pred}.
-For each regression model, we compare the mode-based prediction interval and the mean-based prediction interval, $\mathcal{PI}_\theta(\cdot,q)$ and $\mathcal{PI}_\mu(\cdot,q)$, for a given $q$ in regard to their empirical coverage probabilities and widths.
+For each regression model, we compare the mode-based prediction interval, the mean-based prediction interval, and the median-based prediction interval, that is, $\mathcal{PI}_\theta(\cdot,q)$, $\mathcal{PI}_\mu(\cdot,q)$, and $\mathcal{PI}_\nu(\cdot,q)$, for a given $q$ in regard to their empirical coverage probabilities and widths.
 A five-fold cross validation procedure is used to obtain the empirical coverage probability of a considered type of prediction interval.
-Between the two types of prediction intervals based on different central tendency measures, the narrower interval that also has an empirical coverage probability close to $q$ is more preferable.
+Among the three types of prediction intervals based on different central tendency measures, the narrower interval that also has an empirical coverage probability close to $q$ is more preferable.
 Table~\ref{adni:prediction} reports summary statistics of these prediction intervals.
-Comparing the mode-based prediction interval and the mean-based prediction interval with a fixed $q$ under each mode regression model, one can see that the former tends to be narrower than the latter when $q$ is small, while both possessing empirical coverage probabilities close to the nominal level.
-Hence, in this application of assessing an LMCI subject's extent of cognitive impairment in the near future, using the mode tends to provide more accurate prediction than when using the mean.
+Comparing the three types of prediction intervals with a fixed $q$ under each mode regression model, one can see that $\mathcal{PI}_\theta(\cdot,q)$ tends to be the narrowest among the three when $q$ is small, while all possessing empirical coverage probabilities close to the nominal level.
+Hence, in this application of assessing an LMCI subject's extent of cognitive impairment in the near future, using the mode tends to provide more accurate prediction than when using the mean or median.